Uni halls vs. private accommodation: How to choose

 Exclusive to students

-When you live at Unite Students, you know that all your neighbours are students too.
-This gives it a great community feel, and you’ll be able to meet people and make friends.
+When you choose to live at student or university halls of residence, you know that all your neighbours are students too.
+This provides a great community feel and a sense of camaraderie and support.
+You’re more likely to meet like-minded people who’ll soon become your friends.

 Better security

-All Unite Students properties have a concierge available 24/7.
-There’s also CCTV in operation in entrances, as well as key fob or card access to make sure only residents and guests can enter the building.
-This helps to keep all our residents and their belongings safe and secure.
+Uni halls tend to have excellent security measures in place to provide added peace of mind.
+For example, all Unite Students properties have a concierge available 24/7 and there’s CCTV in operation in all entrances.
+Students are also given key fobs or access cards to make sure only residents and guests can enter the building.
+This helps to keep you and your belongings safe and secure.

 On-site facilities

-From on-site gyms to study rooms, pool tables, laundry rooms and communal spaces, you get more when you choose to stay in student accommodation.
+From on-site gyms and study rooms, to cinemas and communal spaces, you tend to get more when you choose to stay in student accommodation.
+Our facilities can provide the perfect escape from the hectic uni lifestyle.

 Drawbacks of student halls